I need some advice about my situation.

 Having a Christian background growing up, I never felt right about sleeping with her because it was adultery, but I was lost, looking for answers and the truth for about a decade, so I had slept with her because I wanted to know what was real and what was not.
 It was always in the back of my mind.

-Anyway, about a year later, I suddenly felt hit hard with conviction that what I did was wrong, and that we couldn't and shouldn't be together, even though we had a child and had feelings for each other.
+Anyway, about a year later, I suddenly felt hit hard with a conviction that what I did was wrong, and that we couldn't and shouldn't be together, even though we had a child and had feelings for each other.
 I ended up becoming extremely grieved and started studying the topic of marriage, divorce, and adultery in the Bible for a few weeks, and came to the conclusion that we can't be together because she is still bound to her ex-husband.
 During this time we contacted him to apologize and to ask him if he was willing to reconcile with "B".
 He didn't want to talk to me.
-He told her that she should think about what's good for her kid now, and that the Bible permits us being together, which I disagreed with.
+He told her that she should think about what's good for her kid now, and that the Bible permits us to be together, which I disagreed with.
 So, I decided we were both going to be physically present taking care of our kid, but we could not be intimate (no sex, kissing, etc.).
 That we had to be platonic with each other and not romantic.
 So we tried to stop having sex, but it was hard, and we failed many times.
 But I was striving to act in line with my conclusions.

 My health got really bad.
 I probably came near death several times, and doctors were not able to diagnose what was wrong with me or help me.
 I was completely housebound, and bedridden many times.